blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 				- **Kaarana Sharira** (Causal Body)
 					- **Ananadamaya Kosha** (Bliss-rich Sheath)
 	- Types (List)
 		- 6.1.
-Advaita Vedanta (8th century, by Shankara Acharya)
+Advaita Vedaanta (8th century, by Shankara Acharya)
 		- 6.2.
-Bheda-Abheda Vedanta (difference and non-difference) (9th century, by Bhaskara Acharya)
+Bheda-Abheda Vedaanta (difference and non-difference) (9th century, by Bhaskara Acharya)
 			- 6.2.1.
-Dvaita Advaita Vedanta (Around the time of Shankara and Ramanuja, by Nimbarka Acharya)
+Dvaita Advaita Vedaanta (Around the time of Shankara and Ramanuja, by Nimbarka Acharya)
 		- 6.3.
-Vishishta Advaita Vedanta (11th century, by Ramanuja Acharya)
+Vishishta Advaita Vedaanta (11th century, by Ramanuja Acharya)
 			- 6.3.1.
 Akshar-Purushottam (18th century, by Swami Naryana)
 		- 6.4.
-Dvaita Vedanta (13th century, by Madhvaa Acharya)
+Dvaita Vedaanta / Tattva Vaada Vedaanta (13th century, by Madhvaa Acharya)
 		- 6.5.
-Shuddha Advaita Vedanta (15th century, by Vallabha Acharya)
+Shuddha Advaita Vedaanta (15th century, by Vallabha Acharya)
 		- 6.6.
-Achintya-Bheda-Abheda Vedanta (15th century, by Chaitanya Mahaprabhu)
+Achintya-Bheda-Abheda Vedaanta (15th century, by Chaitanya Mahaprabhu)
 		- 6.7.
-Modern Vedanta / Greater Advaita Vedanta (19th century)
+Modern Vedaanta / Greater Advaita Vedaanta (19th century)

-- Types of Vedanta
+- Types of Vedaanta
 	- 6.1.
-Advaita Vedanta (Monistic)
+Advaita Vedaanta (Monistic)
 		- By Shankaracharya
 		- a.k.a.
 Advaita-Vaada (Proposition of Non-Dualism), Abheda Darshana (Perspective of Non-Difference), Dvaita-Vaada-Pratisedha (Proposition against the Teaching of Dualism), Kevala-Advaita (Essential Non-Dualism) and Maya-Vaada (The Proposition that Reality is an Illusion)
 		- **Texts**
 			- Panchadasi by Madhava Acharya (A simple manual)
 	- 6.2.
-Bheda Abheda Vedanta (Difference and Oneness)
+Bheda Abheda Vedaanta (Difference and Oneness)
 		- By Bhaskaracharya
 		- Individual self is both different and not different from Brahman
 		- Compared to Nimbarkacharya, Bhaskaracharya believed the Oneness matters more, as that is Brahman's natural state
 		- **Sub-denominations:**
 			- 6.2.1.
-Dvaitadvaita / Svabhavika Bedha Abheda Vedanta (Dual and Non-Dual / Difference and Oneness in the Natural State)
+Dvaitadvaita / Svabhavika Bedha Abheda Vedaanta (Dual and Non-Dual / Difference and Oneness in the Natural State)
 				- By Nimbarkacharya
-				- Dualism and Monism, based on Vaishnava Bhedabheda Vedanta Darshana
+				- Dualism and Monism, based on Vaishnava Bhedabheda Vedaanta Darshana
 				- Both Oneness and Difference are equal, because that's Brahman's natural state
 				- Nimbarka follows Parinama Vaada (The Proposition of Transformation), which states that the world is a real Parinama (transformation) of Brahman, to explain the cause of the world.
 Chit (Sentient) and Achit (Non-Sentient) forms of reality exist at a subtle form with Brahman in his natural state, in the varying Shaktis (Capacities).
 But he exerts his Capacities to bring them to the gross form.
 	- 6.3.
-Vishishta Advaita Vedanta (Special Non-Difference)
+Vishishta Advaita Vedaanta (Special Non-Difference)
 		- A Vaishnava school by Ramanujacharya, Ishvara is considered as Vishnu
 		- The Tattva is knowledge of three things; Jiva (living beings) / sentient beings (Chit Brahman), Ajiva (non-living beings) / insentient beings (Achit Brahman) and Ishvara (Para Brahman)
 		- Ishvara is Para Brahman with Kalyana Gunas (good attributes), and Jiva and Jagat are its secondary attributes
 		- Chit is like Purusha in Sankya, and Achit is like Prakriti in Sankhya
-		- Brahman is both the cause (Karana) and effect (Karya); the universe is not separate
+		- Brahman is both the cause (Karana) and effect (Kaarya); the universe is not separate
 		- Brahman has two causes; Nimitta Karana (Instrumental Cause) and Upadana Karana (Material Cause)
 		- Bhakti is the sole means of liberation
 		- Purpose of Life (Purushartha) is Artha (wealth), Kama (pleasure), Dharma (righteousness) and Moksha (liberation)
 		- **Sub-denominations:**
 			- 6.3.1.
 Akshar Purushottam Darshan (as termed by BAPS) / Swaminarayan Sampradaya
 				- By Swami Narayana
-				- A version of Vishishta Advaita Vedanta, where Para Brahman is Krishna
+				- A version of Vishishta Advaita Vedaanta, where Para Brahman is Krishna
 				- Para Brahman is thought to have manifested as Swaminarayana
 				- A distinction is made between Para Brahman, which is Purushottam Narayan (Supreme God), which is thought to reside in Swaminarayana, and Akshar Brahman, which is the cause of cosmic order
 				- The original Swaminarayana Sampradaya believed that Akshar is the abode of Purushottam
 				- BAPS believe that Akshar Brahman is always present in Earth as a guru, and an ideal devotee, in whom Purushottam Brahman resides
 	- 6.4.
-Dvaita / Tattvavada Vedanta (Dualistic / Proposition of Elements)
+Dvaita / Tattva Vaada Vedaanta (Dualistic / Proposition of Elements)
 		- By Madhvaacharya
 	- 6.5.
-Shuddha Advaita Vedanta (Pure Oneness)
+Shuddha Advaita Vedaanta (Pure Oneness)
 		- By Vallabhacharya
 		- A Vaishnava tradition based on the worship of Krishna
 		- Maya is not an illusion, but is a power of Ishvara.
 Ishvara is the creator and the created.